toheeb-orelope/toheeb-orelope/README.md

 ## 🔰 About Me

 I am a Cybersecurity & Computer Science student at the University of Northampton with a strong focus on **Threat Detection Engineering, Cyber Threat Intelligence (CTI), and Secure Software Engineering**.
-I enjoy building practical systems—from AI-powered sensory support tools to backend financial systems—and contributing to open-source security projects like **SigmaHQ**.
+I enjoy building practical systems from AI-powered sensory support tools to backend financial systems and contributing to open-source security projects like **SigmaHQ**.

 I aim to combine cutting-edge AI, security engineering, and real-world defensive practices to solve impactful problems.